Instructions for Cypress Component Testing and JavaScript

 -

-const { defineConfig } = require('cypress'); const { cypressConfig } = require('@axe-core/watcher'); const API_KEY = process.env.API_KEY module.exports = defineConfig( cypressConfig({ axe: { apiKey: API_KEY, testingTypes: ['component'] }, // Your existing Cypress configuration code here component: { // Your component testing configuration // For example: // devServer: { // framework: 'react', // bundler: 'webpack', //}, }, }) );
+:const { defineConfig } = require('cypress'); const { cypressConfig } = require('@axe-core/watcher'); const API_KEY = process.env.API_KEY module.exports = defineConfig( cypressConfig({ axe: { apiKey: API_KEY, testingTypes: ['component'] }, // Your existing Cypress configuration code here component: { // Your component testing configuration // For example: // devServer: { // framework: 'react', // bundler: 'webpack', //}, }, }) );

 -

-In your Cypress component support file (commonly called cypress/support/component.js), import the @axe-core/watcher package cypressCommands and call axeWatcherFlush() after each test:
+In your Cypress component support file (commonly called

-require('@axe-core/watcher/dist/cypressCommands'); afterEach(() => { cy.axeWatcherFlush(); });
+after each test:require('@axe-core/watcher/dist/cypressCommands'); afterEach(() => { cy.axeWatcherFlush(); });

 -

-You're all done.
-Run your component tests and check your results.
-Please note @axe-core/watcher only runs in Chrome and should only be used in Cypress run mode.
-It may be used with --headless=new or --headed (for example,
+only runs in Chrome and should only be used in Cypress run mode.
+It may be used with--headless=new

-cypress run --headed --browser=chrome --component
+(for example,cypress run --headed --browser=chrome-for-testing --component

 ).